 Tree Campus USA

-Chatham earned recognition as a Tree Campus USA (2012) in recognition of the University’s commitment to promoting healthy trees and engaging students and staff in the spirit of conservation.
+Chatham has three times been named a Tree Campus USA in recognition of the University’s commitment to promoting healthy trees and engaging students and staff in the spirit of conservation.

 EPA Green Power Conference Champion